IvanLaptiev/final_project_DAcourse_airbnb/README.md

-# Hello and welcome to my first project as Data Analyst!
+# Hello and welcome to my final project for my Data Analyst Course!

 ## Table of Contents
 - [Project Overview](#project-overview)